 Often described as the “quintessential taco stand,” Chando’s packs in a crowd a lunchtime — and at other times, too.
 But that’s not to say there’s a long wait.
-Chando, the owner, often takes the orders and the staff is prepared.
 The service is fast and the food is fresh and portions plentiful.
-The flavor in meat gets praised often, and one of the best deals is a sizable bag of fresh tortilla chips and ideal pico de gallo for $1.
+The flavor in meat gets praised often, and one of the best deals is a sizable bag of fresh tortilla chips and ideal pico de gallo.

-Tucked behind the mall anchored by Rite-Aid and Save Mart on Folsom Blvd., El Amigo is a family style restaurant in a horrible location.
-But like many successful ethnic restaurants, it does well despite its locale because diners of Hispanic heritage frequent it.
-Three dishes are among the signature offerings: mole chicken enchiladas, cemerones rancheros and the super burrito.
-Two notes: the restaurant uses tongue and when a server says the plates are hot, he or she means it.
+Tucked behind a strip mall on Folsom Blvd., El Amigo is a family style restaurant.
+It does well despite its locale because diners of Hispanic heritage frequent it.
+Try two of their signature offerings: camarones rancheros and the super burrito.
+Note: when a server says the plates are hot, he or she means it.

-Now 41 years old, the family owned restaurant is often crowded and renowned for its vast menu and large portions.
+Founded in 1970, the family-owned restaurant is often crowded and renowned for its vast menu and large portions.
 House favorites include chile verde with regulars praising the spicy and salty consistency.
-Carnitas, chimmichangas and carne asada are among other favorites.
+Carnitas, chimichangas and carne asada are among other favorites.
 El Novillero may be the only Mexican restaurant in Sacramento that serves pickle chips.
 Despite its popularity, don’t fret — the parking lot is huge.

 Best described as the quick place to get a street taco, this is a fresh, no frills, hole-in-the-wall (read parking lot) kiosk with just the basics, tacos to burritos.
 The meat-onion-cilantro mix works and the fresh salsa is a treat.
-It’s so small (less than 100 square feet) there’s no indoor seating and only a few plastic tables outside.
+It’s so small there’s no indoor seating and only a few plastic tables outside.
 As such, take-away is the best.
 Burritos and quesadillas are huge.

 Opened in 1992 by the husband/wife team of Dave and Rose Hanke, Nopalitos is little corner joint that’s become a neighborhood icon.
-Rose handles the counter and cash register while Dave is her behind-the-scenes counterpart.
 It’s breakfast and lunch only, Monday through Friday.
 It’s fresh stuff and some of the best in town.
 Breakfast staples include chile verde and machaca.
 A steady, daily lunch crowd has its favorites, too, with a variety of specials and “quick-hits” like rice bowls with various choices of meat and vegetables.

-Next to McClatchy High School, Oscars is an “institution” for burrito connoisseurs, particularly two varieties, the breakfast burrito and California burrito made with french fries, not refried beans.
+With two Sacramento locations – the first next to McClatchy High School – Oscar's is an “institution” for burrito connoisseurs, particularly two varieties, the breakfast burrito and California burrito made with french fries, not refried beans.
 The burritos are huge (easily two meals) and prices are right for tight budgets.
 Parking is limited as is seating.
 Lunch phone orders are popular because they’re ready when you arrive.